flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### A unified Video Output

 Gone are the days of console-proprietary video sockets and dozens of analogue signals squashed together in a single socket to accommodate every region on the earth.
-The Playstation 3 finally incorporated a unified video signal soon to be adopted worldwide: the **High Definition Media Interface** (HDMI), used for transferring both audio and video at the same time.
+The PlayStation 3 finally incorporated a unified video signal soon to be adopted worldwide: the **High Definition Media Interface** (HDMI), used for transferring both audio and video at the same time.

 (ref:ps3backcaption) Back of the PS3, HDMI output on the left side and at the other extreme there's the old Multi A/V for analogue video out.